pre-eth/adam/README.md

 derived BLAKE2b hash function.
 These are designed to operate on 16 blocks of 64-bit integers, so they seamlessly integrate with ADAM's operations.

-4 rounds are applied per table, with the first one operating on columns and rows like the original Salsa20 cipher, and the second operating vertically and diagonally like ChaCha20.
+4 rounds are applied per table, with the first 2 rounds operating on columns and rows like the original Salsa20 cipher, and the second 2 rounds operating vertically and diagonally like ChaCha20.
 And with that, the user now has a pool of 256 cryptographically generated random numbers, which can be retrieved and used upon will!

 Bit shifting is used to satisfy arbitrary precision needs from the user.
 The number